Wedding Day Timeline: Wedding Party Group Transport Solutions and Schedule

 Cost-Efficient Planning:

-- Book larger vehicles rather than multiple small onespipickups grouped pipickupsrom main hotels to reduce journey numbers
+- Book larger vehicles rather than multiple small ones.
+Pickups grouped from central hotels to reduce journey numbers

 - Consider off-peak timing to reduce hourly rates